Jigsaw (tool), a tool used for cutting arbitrary curves

 And then you might say, "Sven, let's put that pretty picture together."

-And then you might say, "Yes, I love Jigsaw Puzzles.
+And you might say, "Because I love Jigsaw Puzzles.
 When I was a kid, I did them all the time."

-And that slight shrug of those shoulders, the very shoulders that you love and trust, could have shrugged at precisely the moment that your life is taken over.
-And from that point on your food has to be delivered in and your laundry has to be sent out.
+And that slight shrug of those shoulders, the very shoulders that you have loved and trusted, could have shrugged at precisely the moment that your life was taken over.
+From that point on your food has to be delivered in and your laundry has to be sent out.

-Nowhere on those boxes of those pretty pictures is any of this information mentioned.
+Nowhere on those boxes with those pretty pictures is any of this mentioned.

-Who in the hell are these warped jigsaw people?
+Who in the hell are these warped jigsaw people anyway?

-I don't think they should own anything sharp.
+I don't think they should own anything that is sharp.

-That means that I will be spending eight hours in the office at my desk looking at excel files, and that puzzle will be sitting all alone back home, in my loft.
+That means that I will be spending eight hours in the office at my desk looking at excel files, and that puzzle will be sitting all alone back home, in the loft.

-And then when I get home after work, Hunter is going to think, "Yay!
+And when I get home after work, Hunter is going to think, "Yay!
 My mom is here.
-I am going for a walk."
+We are going for a walk."

 And Sven will think, "Yay!
 Millie is here.
 Now that damned dog can quit staring at me.
 And I wonder what she is going to make for supper after she takes him for a walk?"

-And what those boxes with those pretty pictures also do not mention, is that your ability to see the world without jigsaw lines is gone.
+What those boxes with the pretty pictures also do not mention, is that your ability to see the world without jigsaw lines is forever gone.

 That if you glance over at your wood stove, all wrapped up and cuddly in your blanket on your couch, you will think for a split second that the log in there that is in flames, the one that is sitting on top of the other log that is also in flames, is that piece you have been searching for.

-The only warnings printed on those beautiful boxes covered with scenes of places you will never be, is, "Not for children under three years of age."
+The only warnings printed on those beautiful boxes covered with scenes of places you will never go, is, "Not for children under three years of age."

 Do you know why?